Which Vehicle is Cheaper to Insure: Honda Civic or Toyota Corolla?

 Why is a Honda Civic More Expensive to Insure?

 After learning that a Honda Civic is more expensive to insure than a Toyota Corolla, you may be wondering why.
 It is especially confusing because these two vehicles are very similar.

 Insurance companies look at many different factors when they are considering the premiums for a vehicle.
 The riskier that it is for an owner of a vehicle to file a claim for damages or injuries, the higher the premiums will cost.

-According to the performance of each of the vehicles, the Toyota Corolla received a 5 star rating overall and the Honda Civic has a 4 star rating overall.
+According to the performance of each of the vehicles, the Toyota Corolla received a 5-star rating overall, and the Honda Civic has a 4-star rating overall.
 Since the passengers in the back seat of a Honda Civic have a higher risk of being injured should the vehicle be involved in an accident, the rates for medical payments and bodily injury are higher than the rates for the same coverage of a Toyota Corolla.

 Insurance companies do not only use safety ratings to determine premiums.
 Insurance companies also consider the costs of repairs and claims data.
 The repair and maintenance costs are similar for the Honda Civic and the Toyota Corolla, but it is still more expensive to repair Honda Civics than Corollas.
 This also makes the premiums for collision and comprehensive insurance coverage higher.

-Overall, when it comes to the cost of owning either a Honda Civic or Toyota Corolla, both cars are affordable and reliable.
-However, the difference in costs lies within the cost of insuring each of the vehicles and it is a bit more expensive to insure the Honda Civic than it is to insure the Toyota Corolla.
+Overall, when it comes to the cost of owning either a Honda Civic or a Toyota Corolla, both cars are affordable and reliable.
+However, the difference in costs lies within the cost of insuring each of the vehicles, and it is a bit more expensive to insure the Honda Civic than it is to insure the Toyota Corolla.